seongheon-96/seongheon-96.github.io/_pages/about.md

 * Interpretability

 I am also interested in applying these techniques to broader challenges, including the design of more accurate reward and training signals for post-training and self-verification/improvement.

+:mega: *I am actively seeking internship opportunities for Summer 2026.
+Please feel free to reach out if there is a potential fit!*